 If your book is already written and you've received reviews from credible sources (meaning other authors or experts in the field, not your family or friends), you'll want to include a Reviews page or a Testimonials page to let the reader know that others appreciate your expertise and writing skill.

 Finally, if your book proposal is fairly lengthy, you may want to include a Table of Contents right after your Title page to help the readers easily find the sections they are most interested in.

 Naturally, you need to proofread your book proposal until it is flawless, because you are pitching your writing skill as well as your expertise in a subject.
 Every writer needs an editor, so if at all possible, be sure to have someone else read through your proposal before you send it out.
 Make sure your proposal package looks attractive and professional, too.

 After you have all the information written for your proposal, work on making your proposal visually appealing.
 Add some color and graphics by incorporating your company logo, using colored borders, and selecting custom bullet points and fonts that match your business's style.
 Learn how to effectively select colors for a winning business proposal.

 You're a writer, so you could start off each of these sections by staring at a blank word processor screen and then typing away.
 But you could also choose to make it easy on yourself and start with a product like Proposal Pack, which includes templates for all the pages mentioned above.

 Each template has instructions and examples that will remind you of what sort of information should go on each page, so using Proposal Pack can make the writing much more efficient and help you get your book proposal “out there” faster.
 Proposal Pack includes professional graphic page designs that make your proposal look appealing, too.

 And finally, if, like most writers, you create other types of documents, Proposal Pack is a great buy to help with those.
-There are hundreds of templates and sample proposals and tons of instructions to guide you in writing everything from a business plan to a grant request.
+There are thousands of templates and sample proposals and tons of instructions to guide you in writing everything from a business plan to a grant request.